bruvzg/webview_module/README.md

-Experimental native WebView control for Godot 3.2.x
+Experimental native WebView control for Godot 3.2.x, works on macOS (WKWebView) and Windows (Edge WebView2).